Step 2: Publishing Tank State Output via JointState Topics¶

 timeCounter = 0.0;

-The values set here will be referenced in the control function.
+These values are referenced in the control function.

-First of all, the control function is implemented in the following structure to adjust the cycle of the state output.
+The control function uses the following structure to adjust state output cycle:

 if(timeCounter >= cycleTime) {